 The castle is open daily from at least 11 am until 4 pm, longer in summer.
 Entry costs 125 DKK (around £14) or 145 DKK during the summer (around £17).

-Then take a walk through the quaint town centre of Helsingør before catching a bus back towards Copenhagen (388 from Helsingør Station).
+Walk back to the station through the quaint town centre of Helsingør before catching a train or bus back towards Copenhagen (we took the 388 bus from Helsingør Station).
+The bus runs along the coast and is, therefore more scenic, than the train.

 No 10 – Learn about the author’s life at the Karen Blixen Museum

-Alight in Rungsted to visit the Karen Blixen Museum which is in the home of the former author (Think Meryl Streep and “I had a house in Africa…”).
+Alight in Rungsted to visit the Karen Blixen Museum which is in the former home of the famed author (Think Meryl Streep and “I had a house in Africa…”).
 You can take an audio guide of the house where she (Blixen, not Streep) lived as a child and where she returned to die after Robert Redford gave her syphilis.

 You can also visit her grave in the very picturesque garden.